 Wounds from a Divorce need healing

 If you’re among the one-third of Americans who have divorced, you’re likely bearing deep emotional wounds ans even if you’re escaping a terrible situation, the effects of divorce can be devastating.
+Sometimes I think that maybe I didn’t do all I could to save my marriage.
+Recently I have come across couples counseling retreats, and I really believe it works for couples who face some marital issues.
 Is there any hope for healing is the 64 million dollar question hence this article made it’s way to my blog?

 Psychologist Thomas Whiteman, co-author of Starting Over (with Randy Petersen, Piñon Press, 2001) identifies six stages of divorce recovery.
 We’ve expanded the stages, adding some suggestions for moving through them.
 Therefore as you complete each stage, you’ll be one step closer to recovery.